svaksha/pythonidae/Utilities.md

 + [whatsapp-bot-seed](https://github.com/joaoricardo000/whatsapp-bot-seed) :: A small python framework to create a whatsapp bot, with regex-callback message routing.
 + [whatsappcli](https://github.com/KarimJedda/whatsappcli) :: Control your server from Whatsapp.

 ## Desktop Document processing
 + [Pweave](https://github.com/mpastell/Pweave) :: A scientific report generator and a literate programming tool for Python.
 Pweave can capture the results and plots from data analysis and works well with numpy, scipy and matplotlib.
 Pweave is inspired by Sweave, an excellent tool for R programmers, and the syntax is mostly compatible with it.

 ## File Compression
 + [bitshuffle]((https://github.com/kiyo-masui/bitshuffle) :: Filter for improving compression of typed binary data.

-## Tools
-+ [duecredit](https://github.com/yarikoptic/duecredit) :: Automated collection and reporting of citations for used software/methods.
-+ [free-labour](https://github.com/brettcannon/free-labour) :: Calculate your open source contributions.

 ## MTA
 + [python-slimta](http://slimta.org/) :: Lightweight, asynchronous SMTP libraries.
 [Source code](https://github.com/slimta/python-slimta).

+## Open-Research-Tools
++ [autograde](https://github.com/asutton/autograde) :: A set of tools that help automate the more mechanical aspects of grading.
++ [depsy](http://depsy.org) :: Track the impact of research software.
+[Source code](https://github.com/impactstory/depsy).
++ [duecredit](https://github.com/yarikoptic/duecredit) :: Automated collection and reporting of citations for used software/methods.
++ [sempervirens](https://github.com/njsmith/sempervirens) :: An experimental prototype for gathering anonymous, opt-in usage data for open scientific software.